tatsumoto-ren/tatsumoto-ren.github.io/blog/foreword.md

 ## Don't spend money

-Money is a concern too.
+It is important to be mindful of your finances when learning a foreign language.
 I learned Japanese without spending any money, and I encourage you to do so too.
-Everything you need to master Japanese can be found online, including movies, anime, manga and all kinds of books.
+Everything you need to master Japanese can be found online.
-Dictionaries, grammar guides and software are also available in abundance.
+There is no limit to the amount of media and books you can absorb.
+With torrents, you can find any anime, drama, or manga ever made.
+The internet provides an unlimited number of resources for Japanese media.
+Additionally, you can easily access dictionaries, grammar guides, and software to facilitate your language learning.

 ## Don't go to classes